tatuylonen/wikitextprocessor/README.md

   important for testing, allowing processing single pages reasonably fast).
-  In this case, you should not call ``Wtp.process()`` but instead use ``Wtp.reprocess()`` or just call ``Wtp.expand()`` or ``Wtp.parse()`` on Wikitext that you have obtained otherwise (e.g., from some file).
+  In this case, you should not call ``Wtp.process()`` but instead use ``Wtp.reprocess()`` or just call ``Wtp.expand()`` or ``Wtp.parse()`` on wikitext that you have obtained otherwise (e.g., from some file).
   If the cache file doesn't exist, you will need to call ``Wtp.process()`` to parse a dump file, which will initialize the cache file during the first phase.
 If you wish to re-create cache file, you should remove